 BUILDING A COMMUNITY HEALTH SYSTEM

-Mali Health community health workers have not lost a single more or child in their care in over 5 years
+Mali Health community health workers have not lost a single mother or child in their care in over 8.5 years

-The facility-based delivery rate in partner health centers, versus 55% nationally
+Facility-based delivery rate at partner health centers, versus 55% nationally

 P.O.
 Box 51632

 Durham, NC 27717

 Commune IV du District de Bamako, Mali